CrunchyData/pgmonitor/.github/ISSUE_TEMPLATE/bug_report.md

 **Tell us about your environment:**
-- pgMonitor Version:
+- Operating System:
 - PostgreSQL Version:
-- Operating System:
+- Ansible Version:
-- Exporter in use:
+- Roles version or branch:
-- Virtualization:
+- Inventory and Playbook (names):
-- Any customization:
+- Changes to stock Roles, Inventory, Playbook: